 - The unused energy is removed at a relativel cold temparture QC

 The diagram below is a represntion of heat showing the energy flow.

 An important measure of a heat engine is its efficiency.
 The efficiency of a heat engine depends on the ratio of the work obtained to the heat energy in the high temperature i.e. e = W/Q high.
 The maximum possible efficiency e max of an engine is

 emax =Wmax/Qhigh = (1 – Tlow / Thigh) = (Thigh – Tlow)/Thigh

-Example – If a gasoline engine has an efficiency of 30% then what would be the hot reservoir temperature for a Carnot engine having that Engine efficiency, If it runs with a cold reservoir temperature of 200 ºC ?
+Example – If a gasoline engine has an efficiency of 30%, what would be the hot reservoir temperature for a Carnot engine having that Engine efficiency if it runs with a cold reservoir temperature of 200 ºC?

 Solution – Maximum efficiency of a Carnot engine e max = (Thigh – Tlow)/Thigh

 If emax = 0.3, then 0.3 = 1 – (473 K)/Thigh

 Thigh = 473/0.7 = 675.7 K = 402.7 oC